My Breasts Ache During My Period. What Can I Do?

 So what can you do?
 Cutting back on salt, sugar, caffeine, and dairy may help.
 You might feel more comfortable if you wear a supportive bra during this time.
 Taking an over-the-counter pain reliever like ibuprofen or naproxen can help reduce pain.

 Regular exercise also may help lessen menstrual breast pain.
 Obviously, certain types of exercise (like running) may make things worse during the time when your breasts are hurting.
-So on those days, stick with an exercise that is lower impact, such as biking or walking.
+So on those days, stick with a lower-impact exercise, such as biking or walking.